Human leg: Nerve supply

 The obturator nerve (L2-L4) passes medially behind psoas major to exit the pelvis through the obturator canal, after which it gives off branches to obturator externus and divides into two branches passing behind and in front of adductor brevis to supply motor innervation to all the other adductor muscles.
 The anterior branch also supplies sensory nerves to the skin on a small area on the distal medial aspect of the thigh.
 The femoral nerve (L2-L4) is the largest and longest of the nerves of the lumbar plexus.
 It supplies motor innervation to iliopsoas, pectineus, sartorius, and quadriceps; and sensory branches to the anterior thigh, medial lower leg, and posterior foot.

 The nerves of the sacral plexus pass behind the hip joint to innervate the posterior part of the thigh, most of the lower leg, and the foot.
 The superior (L4-S1) and inferior gluteal nerves (L5-S2) innervate the gluteus muscles and the tensor fasciae latae.
 The posterior femoral cutaneous nerve (S1-S3) contributes sensory branches to the skin on the posterior thigh.
 The sciatic nerve (L4-S3), the largest and longest nerve in the human body, leaves the pelvis through the greater sciatic foramen.
 In the posterior thigh it first gives off branches to the short head of the biceps femoris and then divides into the tibial (L4-S3) and common fibular nerves (L4-S2).
 The fibular nerve continues down on the medial side of biceps femoris, winds around the fibular neck and enters the front of the lower leg.
 There it divides into a deep and a superficial terminal branch.
 The superficial branch supplies the fibularis muscles and the deep branch enters the extensor compartment; both branches reaches into the dorsal foot.
 In the thigh, the tibial nerve gives off branches to semitendinosus, semimembranosus, adductor magnus, and the long head of the biceps femoris.
 The nerve then runs straight down the back of the leg, through the popliteal fossa to supply the ankle flexors on the back of the lower leg and then continues down to supply all the muscles in the sole of the foot.
-The pudendal (S2-S4) and coccygeal nerves (S5-Co2) supply the muscles of the pelvic floor and the surrounding skin.
+The pudendal nerve (S2-S4) and coccygeal plexus (S5-Co) supply the muscles of the pelvic floor and the surrounding skin.

 The lumbosacral trunk is a communicating branch passing between the sacral and lumbar plexuses containing ventral fibers from L4.
 The coccygeal nerve, the last spinal nerve, emerges from the sacral hiatus, unites with the ventral rami of the two last sacral nerves, and forms the coccygeal plexus.